Melykuti/COVID-19/global.md

 To choose between the exponential and the linear models, once I have selected the optimal window size independently for each, I choose the model where this l_2 norm is smaller.

+Even when the daily increments have stabilised and the growth is clearly only linear, it can happen that both the exponential and the linear models fit well in the time window and the optimisation selects the exponential as the slightly better one.
+Therefore one should not attribute too much importance to preference for the exponential model over the linear one.

 I show projections for the number of infected 4-to-6 days from now (which, as I said, is what I guess to be the real number of cumulative coronavirus cases today) only if (the R^2 is greater than or equal to 0.95 and the above difference is not greater than 0.5) or if the difference is in [-0,2;&nbsp; 0,1].
+Since 15 April 2020, I have omitted the projections also when active case numbers are decreasing.

 ### Plots